samderegt/PIPPIN-NACO/docs/source/configfile.rst

    ``single-Moffat``, ``double-Moffat``, ``maximum`` (default = ``single-Moffat``)

    Method to use for fitting the :ref:`beam-centres <Beam-centre fitting>`.
 If `centering_method` is set to ``single-Moffat``, PIPPIN uses a Moffat function for each beam to locate the ordinary and extra-ordinary beam-centres.
 If `centering_method` is set to ``double-Moffat``, PIPPIN utilises two Moffat functions, one subtracted from the other, to replicate the flat top of saturated beams.
-If `centering_method` is set to ``maximum``, PIPPIN locates the beam-centres as the brightest pixel in a median-filtered image (using a 3:math:`\times`3 box).
+If `centering_method` is set to ``maximum``, PIPPIN locates the beam-centres as the brightest pixel in a median-filtered image (using a 3 :math:`\times` 3 box).
 In general, the ``single-Moffat`` option should give a sufficiently accurate assessment of the beam-centres.

 .. py:function:: tied_offset: